 Can I make additional payments to make my pension pot bigger?

-Individuals would be able to add additional contributions or lump-sum investments into Your Island Pension.
+Individuals would be able to add additional contributions into Your Island Pension.
 Employers would have no liability for such additional voluntary contributions.

 Is there an upper limit on the amount I can pay into my secondary pension?